 An explicitly communicated, reversible mutual agreement in which all parties are capable of making a decision.
 Consent is informed, voluntary, and actively given and exists when all parties exchange mutually understandable affirmative words or behavior indicating their agreement to participate voluntarily in sexual activity.
 Consent is active, not passive.
 Silence, in and of itself, cannot be interpreted as consent.
 Consent can be given by words or actions, as long as those words or actions create mutually understandable permission regarding willingness to engage in (and the conditions of) sexual activity.
 Consent to any one form of sexual activity cannot automatically imply consent to any other form of sexual activity.
 Previous relationships or prior consent cannot imply consent to future sexual acts.
 Consent can be withdrawn once given, as long as that withdrawal is clearly communicated.
 In order to give consent, one must be of legal age.
 Sexual activity with someone you know to be or should know to be incapacitated constitutes a violation of this policy.

-Actions that deprive other members of the community of educational or employment access, benefits or opportunities on the basis of their actual or perceived membership in a protected class may constitute a discriminatory action.
+Discrimination is defined as actions that deprive other members of the community of educational or employment access, benefits, or opportunities on the basis of their actual or perceived membership in a protected class.

 Hazing are acts likely to cause physical or psychological harm or social ostracism to any person within the university community, when related to the admission, initiation, pledging, joining, or any other group-affiliation activity (as defined further in the Hazing Policy) on the basis of actual or perceived membership in a protected class.
 Hazing is also illegal under Arizona State law and prohibited by University policy.